MohitPunasiya/SpaceX_FirstStage_Recovery_Prediction/README.md

 # SpaceX_Falcon9_FirstStage_Recovery_Prediction
 ## Context
-I did this project as capstone project under IBM Data science series offered by coursera, SpaceX provides rocket launching facility at much lower prices than their market competition
-Much of this is because of reusability of first stage of Falcon 9 Rocket.
+I did this capstone project under IBM Data science series offered by coursera, SpaceX provides rocket launching facility at much lower prices than their market competition, This is because of reusability of first stage of Falcon 9 Rocket.
 The successful landing of the first stage depends on factor such as payload mass, launch site, orbit its launched to , time of the year etc.This project aims to explore data driven  approches to predict the success of first stage landing (or reusabiility)
-This predictive model can be useful for decision making purposes.
+This predictive model can be useful in decision making for those who are on other end of buisness
 ## Methodology
 * Collecting rocket launch data using SpaceX API and webscrapping from wiki pedia pages
 * Performing data wrangling : Missing data impurations and one hotbit encoding